baatochan/BPSK-QPSK-8QAMModulationModel/README.md

 # BPSK, QBSK & 8QAM Modulation Model
-Simple model of BPSK, QPSK &amp; 8QAM Modulator and Demodulator in MATLAB.
+Simple model of BPSK, QPSK & 8QAM Modulator and Demodulator in MATLAB.

+Model done as a project for Reliability and Diagnostics of Digital Systems course (Niezawodność i Diagnostyka Układów Cyfrowych 2).

 Author: Bartosz Rodziewicz, Sebastian Korniewicz, Jan Potocki, Bartek Siusta

-This is a simple model of signal transmission with BPSK, QPSK &amp; 8QAM modulation.
+This is a simple model of signal transmission with BPSK, QPSK & 8QAM modulation.

 There is:
 a modulator for every modulation,